RadiumP/jekyll-theme-pdz/_posts/2019-02-12-jekyll-settings.md

 1. Head over to <https://realfavicongenerator.net> to add your own favicons.
 2. Load your favicons in the following location ```/assets/img/favicon.ico```

+# Table of content

+If you don't want to display table of content for a particular post/page you can disable them by adding ```toc: false``` to that post's or page YAML Front Matter.

 # Enabling comments (via Disqus)